dzikoysk/reposilite/reposilite-site/docs/about.md

 sidebar_label: About
 ---

-Reposilite *(formerly NanoMaven)* is lightweight repository manager for Maven artifacts.
+Reposilite *(formerly NanoMaven)* is a lightweight repository manager for Maven artifacts.
 It is a simple solution to replace managers like Nexus, Archiva or Artifactory.

 ### Platform

-Reposilite is an open source and its development takes place on GitHub:
+Reposilite is an open source project and its development takes place on GitHub:

 * [github.com/dzikoysk/reposilite](https://github.com/dzikoysk/reposilite)